-The mention of intelligence agents in the above paragraph probably conflicts with the average persons beliefs.
+The mention of intelligence assets, or agents, in the above paragraph probably conflicts with the average persons beliefs.
 Most people get their understanding of intelligence agents from the movies.
 The public is flooded with spy movies, like James Bond and Mission Impossible, where the main character is fighting evil henchmen of corrupt organizations.
 But these movies are an intentional misdirection of how the world really works.
-Old Bill was not speaking figuratively when he said, “All the whole world’s a stage!”
+Old Bill was not speaking figuratively when he said, “All the world’s a stage!”

 The movies show us East versus West, but it’s really the PTB versus the rest.
 They want us to think the intelligence agents are out of our view, fighting evil, keeping us safe.
 They don’t want us to recognize their real agents as just actors in plain sight, playing a part, reading a script.

 The situation gets murky when considering entertainment actors who may or may not have alternate public identities.
 Often, entertainment actors are just that, actors, and they probably don’t even know their performances are being used to brainwash the public.
 In most cases, they’re just reading a script, both in an entertainment setting and on the real world stage such as interviews and other public appearances.
 Actors are just like the majority of humans.
 They want to be famous.
 They want money, respect.
 Entertainment actors, in particular, want to portray dramatic situations, show real human emotions, motivate people.

 Movies and television shows also show politicians working for the public.
 On the screen, we see them arguing with each other about what policies to make, how to spend public funds.
 Many shows also portray politicians acting for their own benefit and not for the public.
 From these, we may get the impression that we are seeing how the real world works.
 Those shows suggest there are some good politicians and some bad.
 We assume the directors and writers of those shows want to show us reality.